 Marijuana Resources for Teens

-Marijuana: Know the Facts This information card was produced in 2013 by the Washington State Liquor Control Board and includes brief answers to common questions about recreational marijuana in Washington.
+Marijuana: Know the Facts This information card was produced by the Washington State Liquor and Cannabis Board and includes brief answers to common questions about recreational marijuana in Washington.
 (Available in Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish, Vietnamese)

 National Institute on Drug Abuse (NIDA) for Teens:http://www.teens.drugabuse.gov